CFRCR/CFRCR/_documents/cfrcr/content/collection_files.md

 title: Working With Collection Files
 description: How to add and edit collections in CFRCR.
 ---
-*NOTE: This document only covers information on standard collection files, see [this](../collection_index_files/) for collection indices.*

 Collections in CFRCR are simply files in the `_collections` folder.
 Like most content files, it's recommended to write them in {% include term text="markdown" %} (`.md` extension).
 They can be organized into folders arbitrarily.

 The {% include term text="front matter" %} for a collection encodes basically all of the page, besides any custom content.
 The basics include a `title` and `description` attribute.
 From there, the content of the page is given by the `resources` attribute, an array of the different resources you want in your collection.
 Each of these needs a `type` attribute that tells the site what your resource should look like and a `title` attribute that is at a minimum used in the side panel.